 Race Director - Gray Lambeth

-Course- changed to first sprint distance 2001 with Setup Events to up participation
+Course- changed to sprint distance in 2001 to up participation

 Director- YMCA Staff